-We believe every student can be a “Watershed Hero!”
-That’s why Coastkeeper created W.H.A.L.E.S.: Watershed Heroes- Actions Linking Education to Stewardship.
+We believe every student can be a "Watershed Hero!"
+That's why Coastkeeper created W.H.A.L.E.S.: Watershed Heroes- Actions Linking Education to Stewardship.
 The program introduces local students to watershed and ecological concepts through in-class exercises and field trips at no cost to schools.
-In 8 years of the WHALES Program, we’ve reached over 8,000 junior high and high school students across Orange County and the Inland Empire…and we’re still growing!
+Since 2005, the WHALES Program has reached thousands of junior high and high school students across Orange County and the Inland Empire... and we're still growing!
 Our WHALES Program goals are:

 - To increase junior high and high school students' participation and achievement in STEM fields through in-class and field activities;